Dinan Cars

-Dinan Cars designs and manufactures aftermarket performance parts for BMW automobiles.
-The company was founded in 1979 by Steve Dinan and is headquartered in Opelika, Alabama.
+Dinan Cars is a company specializing in the design and manufacturing of aftermarket performance parts for BMW automobiles.
+The company was founded in 1979 by Steve Dinan, and is headquartered in Opelika, Alabama.

 Its performance parts are marketed through a network of authorized BMW dealers, independent auto repair shops, and their website.
 Dinan-modified vehicles retain factory warranty coverage and qualify for BMW's Certified Pre-Owned program.
 180 locations in the United States sell Dinan parts or cars, including 150 BMW dealerships.

-Until 2006, Dinan designed and manufactured the Mini Cooper line performance parts.
-In addition, Dinan had a history of building BMW racing engines for teams competing in the Grand-Am Rolex Sports Car Series Daytona Prototype class up until 2013.
+Until 2006, Dinan designed and manufactured performance parts for the Mini Cooper line.
+In addition, Dinan has had a history of building BMW racing engines for teams competing in the Grand-Am Rolex Sports Car Series Daytona Prototype class up until 2013.

 History

 Dinan was founded in 1979 by Steven Dinan, an engineering student at the time.
-It was incorporated in 1982 as Bavarian Performance, Inc. in Morgan Hill, California.
-In 1988 it was renamed Dinan Engineering, Inc.
+It was incorporated in 1982 as Bavarian Performance, Inc. in Morgan Hill, California., and was renamed Dinan Engineering, Inc. in 1988.

-In 2013, Steve Dinan sold Dinan to Driven Performance Brands, a private equity group.
+In 2013, Steve Dinan sold Dinan to private equity group Driven Performance Brands.

-In 2015, Steve Dinan left the company.
-He was succeeded as president by Brian Applegate.
+In 2015, Steve Dinan left the company, and was succeeded as president by Brian Applegate.

 In 2018, Dinan relocated from Morgan Hill, California, to Opelika, Alabama, as part of a consolidation plan.